-Social workers must be registered with one of four UK councils.
-The four councils are: the Health and Care Professions Council (HCPC) in England, Social Care Wales (SCW), Northern Ireland Social Care Council (NISCC) and Scottish Social Services Council (SSSC).
-These councils protect the public by ensuring practicing social workers are fully qualified.
+Social workers must be registered with one of four UK regulators.
+The four regulators are: Social Work England in England, Social Care Wales (SCW), Northern Ireland Social Care Council (NISCC) and Scottish Social Services Council (SSSC).
+These regulators protect the public by ensuring practicing social workers are fully qualified.
 Social workers have to re-register every two years, completing post-registration training and learning to qualify.

 To register, you need a social work degree (an undergraduate degree in social work, or masters in social work).
 As well as registering with a regulator, social work is protected by a strict professional code of practice.
 Read more about becoming a social worker for more information about the different routes into social work as a profession.